VIDEO

 How long do you have to withdraw money from an inherited IRA?

-Most non-spouse beneficiaries must withdraw the entire account within ten years under SECURE Act rules although withdrawals can often be spread out during that period.
+Most non-spouse beneficiaries must withdraw the entire account within ten years under SECURE Act rules, although distributions can often be spread out during that period.

 Can an inherited IRA distribution be reversed?

-In most cases no. Once funds leave the IRA and the 60-day rollover window has passed the distribution is taxable and cannot be undone.
+In most cases, no. Once funds leave the IRA and the 60-day window has passed, the distribution is typically taxable and cannot be undone.

 Should you talk to an advisor before withdrawing an inherited IRA?

 Yes.
-A coordinated withdrawal strategy can reduce taxes and prevent costly mistakes.
+A coordinated withdrawal strategy may reduce taxes and help prevent costly mistakes.

 Take our free Retirement Readiness Assessment.
-It takes about a minute and highlights potential gaps across income, taxes, investments, healthcare, and overall planning.
+It takes less than a minute and gives you a high-level view of your retirement readiness across income, investments, taxes, healthcare, and overall planning.

 As Featured In